SOULCORE00/FNF-ReVerbEngine-LeanBuild/README.md

 # Friday Night Funkin' ReVerb Engine: Lean Build
 - This is a modified version of the Vanilla Friday Night Funkin', a joke engine
-- We'll only update when we get free time, because we're busy with other mods and life lmao
+- We'll only update when we get free time, because we're busy with other mods and life lmao (2024 update: this dead lmfao)
 ![logo](https://user-images.githubusercontent.com/69995597/179507260-db8f87c3-45c9-469c-ae0f-d5104377a3c5.png)

 ## How to Compile